wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics end-to-end solution.md

 4. Their data team is accustomed to leveraging open source packages that help them quickly pre-process the data, as well as enable their data scientists to train machine learning models using both Spark and Python.
 Explain how your solution would enable this.

 5. Does your solution allow their data engineers and data scientists to work within Jupyter notebooks?
 How are libraries managed?

+6. How does your solution address their need to keep their part costs table in the data warehouse updated by the supplier invoices?

 *Query*